5-Minute Homemade Mayonnaise Recipe–Success!

 - 3 egg yolks, (preferably from pastured hens)

 - 1 Tablespoon lemon juice: the juice from one half lemon, or raw apple cider vinegar -- I prefer the lemon juice, but it definitely has a mild lemon twang to it, which I actually love the taste of.
 The vinegar has a twang, too, but maybe not quite as noticeable, in my opinion--experiment and see what you like.
 Use 1 Tablespoon for more flavor, or 1/2 Tablespoon if you want it very mild.

 - 1 1/2 Tablespoons palm or coconut sugar or your favorite unrefined sweetener — see my tip below about what to use instead of the sugar in this recipe!

 - 1/2 teaspoon sea salt

 - A squirt of regular or dijon type mustard, about 1 Tablespoon, which acts as an emulsifier with the eggs — if you're using the mayo in a recipe that a mustard flavor doesn't go well with, just use 1-2 Tablespoons of water.

-Add oil in very slowly, use the hole in the top of the blender if you have it.
+- Add oil in very slowly, use the hole in the top of the blender if you have it.
 Within a few seconds you'll hear it start to thicken as you're blending.
+If it doesn't seem to be getting thick, just keep drizzling the oil in *very* slowly and it'll come together.
+(If it doesn't, see more about that below!)
 Once your oil is all blended in it's done, so fast!

 ~A great tip for you if you're eating sugar-free!